zng-ui/zng/TODO/__current.md

    Firefox: https://bugzilla.mozilla.org/show_bug.cgi?id=1361067
    Let widgets tag their interest and then use the hit-test in view-process to decide if the event can be coalesced.
-* Text layout is slow:
-   * Try harfbuzz again.
-   * Investigate how browsers do it, do they cache common text?